Zha0rong/RABID-seq/README.md

 ### Step 1: Prepare your sample sheet
-Different samples sheets are needed depending on the type of input files you have.
-Please refer to the two templates we have provided for **Case 1**: Raw data and **Case 2**: Filtered data type and

 #### Combining samples that correspond to a single mouse
 To ensure unique cell barcoding, cells from a single mouse are divided into samples for sequencing and must be combined at the time of analysis.
 This allows all cell-cell connections to be determined within each mouse.

-To combine samples by mouse, use an coma-delimited csv sheet to provide the following information:
+The sample sheets are **coma-delimited csv** files  with the following information:
-	1. Name of the overall sample (mouse)
+	1. Name of the overall samples (mice, biological units)
-	2. The names of individual samples
+	2. Names of individual samples (sequencing libraries)
-	3. The names of the input files.
+	3. Names of the input files (sequencing files)

+Different samples sheets are needed depending on the type of input files you have.
+Please refer to the two templates we have provided for **Case 1**: Raw data and **Case 2**: Filtered data.

 #### Case 1: Raw data
-Suppose that we have sample A, B and C from mouse 1.
+Suppose that you have **sample A, B and C** from **Mouse 1**.
 If you want to determine the connection of cells between different samples.
-Here is the sample sheet that you need to have as input.
-One template is prepared in the repository.
+The sample sheet will look like:

 |Read1|Read2|Read3|Overall_Sample_Name|Individual_Sample_Name|
 |:---:|:---:|:---:|:---:|:---:|